z9er/CyberpunkTHING/modlist.md

 [Crafting Quality of Life](https://www.nexusmods.com/cyberpunk2077/mods/4453) - Allows recrafting iconics, allows crafting mods at lower quality levels, fixes some bugs regarding crafting discounts

-[Custom Quickslots](https://www.nexusmods.com/cyberpunk2077/mods/3096) - Adds customizable hotkeys that you can bind most abilities or items to as needed.
-Has CET Inputs.
-Mod Menu Key and CET Input must match. **Has Mod Menu: "QSLOTS"**
+[Custom Quickslots](https://www.nexusmods.com/cyberpunk2077/mods/3096) - Adds customizable hotkeys that you can bind most abilities or items to as needed. **Has CET Inputs.
+Mod Menu Key and CET Input must match.
+Has Mod Menu: "QSLOTS"**

 [DLC and Iconic Modifiers](https://www.nexusmods.com/cyberpunk2077/mods/5171) - Adds iconic rarity to more unique items and allows some quest specific clothing to be upgraded

 [Disable Auto Switching for Throwing Knives](https://www.nexusmods.com/cyberpunk2077/mods/5620) - Disables auto switching for thrown knives, only switches between knives when they are not on cooldown

-[Disassemble As Looting Choice](https://www.nexusmods.com/cyberpunk2077/mods/4648) - Adds a disassemble option when looting, bound to "F3" by default. **Has Mod Menu: "D.A.L.C"**
+[Disassemble As Looting Choice](https://www.nexusmods.com/cyberpunk2077/mods/4648) - Adds a disassemble option when looting, bound to **"F3"** by default. **Has Mod Menu: "D.A.L.C"**

 [Engineer Weapon Exp](https://www.nexusmods.com/cyberpunk2077/mods/5104) - Gives engineer experience for every shot made with smart gun or fully loaded tech gun without piercing through walls and doubles it if the shot pierces a surface before hitting an enemy

-[Enhanced Craft](https://www.nexusmods.com/cyberpunk2077/mods/4378) - Allows you to choose the damage type when crafting weapons, choose the appearance of the crafted weapon, and even give it a name if it suits your fancy, if you have the right perks
+[Enhanced Craft](https://www.nexusmods.com/cyberpunk2077/mods/4378) - Allows you to choose the damage type when crafting weapons, choose the appearance of the crafted weapon, and even give it a name if it suits your fancy, if you have the right perks. **Has mod menu: "ECRAFT"**

 [Hide Read Shards](https://www.nexusmods.com/cyberpunk2077/mods/2820) - Removes world placed shards that you have already read